Introduction to Finite Element Methods: Mixed methods

 We now consider variational problems with constraints.
 Such problems arise, e.g., in the variational formulation of incompressible flow problems (where incompressibility of the solution $u$ can be expressed as the condition $\nabla\cdot u = 0$) or when explicitly enforcing boundary conditions in the weak formulation.
 To motivate the general problem we will study in this chapter, consider two reflexive Banach spaces $V$ and $M$ and the symmetric and coercive bilinear form $a:V\times V\to \R$.
 We know (cf. \cref{thm:galerkin:symmetric}) that the solution $u\in V$ to $a(u,v) = F(v)$ for all $v\in V$ is the unique minimizer of $J(v) = \frac12 a(v,v)-F(v)$.
 If we want $u$ to satisfy the additional condition $b(u,\mu) = 0$ for all $\mu \in M$ and a bilinear form $b:V\times M\to \R$ (e.g., $b(u,\mu) = (\nabla\cdot u,\mu)$), we can introduce the Lagrangian

 and consider the saddle point problem

-Taking the derivative with respect to $v$ and $\mu$, we obtain the (formal) first order optimality conditions for the saddle point $(u,\lambda)\in V\times M$:
+Taking the derivative with respect to $v$ and $\mu$, we obtain the (formal) first-order optimality conditions for the saddle point $(u,\lambda)\in V\times M$:

 This can be made rigorous; the existence of a Lagrange multiplier $\lambda$ however requires some assumptions on $b$.
-In the next section, we will see that these can be expressed in the form of an inf-sup condition.
+In the next section, we will see that these can be expressed in the form of an inf--sup condition.